Antonio225t/cityville/README.md

 The game is copyrighted by Zynga, All Rights Reserved.

 ### The server
-The server is from [this repository](https://github.com/SulivanM/CityVille-Reboot) made by [SulivanM](https://github.com/SulivanM/CityVille-Reboot/commits?author=SulivanM) and Captain Rusty (discord) adjusted it to make it work better with the 2011 version.
-It's also being adjusted by Antonio225 (the author of this repository) to work with the 2013 version of the game.
+The server is made by Captain Rusty (discord) for the 2011 version.
+Also being adjusted by Antonio225 (the author of this repository) to work with the 2013 version of the game.
 The server's license is Apache-2.0.

 ## Credits
-* **Server:** [SulivanM](https://github.com/SulivanM/CityVille-Reboot/commits?author=SulivanM), Captain Rusty (discord), Antonio225 (repo author);
+* **Server:** Captain Rusty (discord), Antonio225 (repo author);
 * **Game:** Zynga;
 * **Assets recovery:**
   * xmohamedX1 (discord);